- Business and Employment»

-By the end of October our security training class was over and I was excited to have two weeks of home leave before heading for my first overseas assignment.
-My overseas and stateside assignment experiences prior to my discharge will be described in part two of this hub.
+By the end of October, our security training class was over and I was excited to have two weeks of home leave before heading for my first overseas assignment.
+My overseas assignment experiences in Taiwan will be described in part two of this hub.

 Other Hubs Related to Navy Duty Assignments

 - Why I Was in The Navy During The Vietnam War

 Leaving the academic world and joining the Navy during the Vietnam War was a unique, trying experience.
 This hub details why I was in the military and chose the Navy to spend four years of my life.